 Born in the racing family

-She was born on 13th of November, 1992 in the city of Karlstad in the southwest of Sweden.
 Not so many girls are interested in racing, but Mikaela was predestined for that.
-Her grandfather Freddy Kottulinsky was the only Swedish driver who competed in the famous Paris – Dakar Rally and also was a member of the Audi team which developed Audi’s four-wheel drive system.
+Her grandfather Freddy Kottulinsky was the only Swedish driver who won at the famous Paris – Dakar Rally and also was a member of the Audi team which developed Audi’s four-wheel drive system.

-Mikaela’s mother Susanne won the European Rally Championship, her father Jerry Ahlin won the Junior Swedish Rally Championship, and her brother Fredrik is trying to find a way to the top of the World Rally Championship.
+Mikaela’s mother Susanne won the European Rally Championship, her father Jerry Ahlin won the Junior Swedish Rally Championship, and her brother Fredrik is trying to find a way to the top in the international rallying.

 Motorsport suddenly became important